lelylan/lelylan-node/README.md

 Like in Node.JS, callbacks are always the last argument.
 If the functions fails an error object is passed as first argument to the callback.

-    // TODO
+  	// Get all devices
+	  Lelylan.Devices.all(function(error, response) {
+      console.log(response)
+		})

+The response is an Object representing the resource body.

 ## More examples

 For more examples check out the [Lelylan Dev Center](http://dev.lelylan.com#language=node) examples in Node.

 * [Device examples](docs/Lelylan/Client/Devices)
 * [Consumption examples](docs/Lelylan/Client/Consumptions)